hzanoun/aws-cost-analysis/README.md

 ## Overview
 The AWS Cost Analysis Script is a Bash utility designed to:
 - Analyze AWS account costs over a specified number of days.
-- Highlight cost variations using color-coded thresholds.
+- Highlight cost variations using thresholds.
 - Display formatted daily costs with trend indicators and aligned headers.

 The script relies on AWS CLI, `jq`, and `bc` for its operations.